UNDERSTANDING THE ARIZONA PRE-QUALIFICATION FORM:

 Sellers (on regular sales, short sales and foreclosures) put great emphasis and value on the Pre-Qualification Form.
 Without one, a buyer does not stand much of a chance of having their offer considered (unless it is a cash offer in which case proof of funds is typically required).

-While the latest and greatest version of Arizona’s pre-approval form is a marked improvement from past versions, I would not be surprised to see more changes in the years to come!
-All in all, the current Pre-Qualification Form does a great job of conveying the viability of a buyer and their mortgage pre-approval to a seller.
+While the latest and greatest version of Arizona’s pre-qualification form is a marked improvement from past versions, I would not be surprised to see more changes in the years to come!
+All in all, the current Pre-Qualification Form does a great job of conveying the viability of a buyer and their mortgage pre-qualification to a seller.